-The 33 Best Rhubarb Recipes For Spring
+The 35 Best Rhubarb Recipes For Spring

 How to Freeze Rhubarb

-If you’re lucky enough to have it growing in your garden, chances are you have more rhubarb than you can use.
+If you’re lucky enough to have rhubarb growing in your garden, chances are you have more rhubarb than you can use.
 Thankfully, frozen rhubarb will keep well for up to a year.
 To freeze, discard the leaves, chop stalks into 1-inch pieces and fill zip-top bags with 2 cup portions (easier for future use).

-Find more rhubarb prep tips here.
+Related: How To Start Your Own Garden—Even If Your Yard Is Tiny